 In partnership with the Regional Council since 2002, Maraetōtara Tree Trust is progressively removing willows, fencing off covenanted 5-15m riverside margins and planting these with native trees that are predominately grown from seed or cuttings gathered from the river valley by MTT (eco-source plants are substantially preferred).

 The Trust founders 2002 vision remains to establish a lush corridor the full length of the Maraetōtara River.
 The project’s aims include to improve the ecosystem and to establish permanent reserved habitats for regenerating native plants, birds and wildlife.

 Maraetōtara River previously suffered degradation from livestock pollution, willow tree infestation, and a general lack of care and protection of river margins.
-The waterway’s degradation was reversed in under 10-years – but work is ongoing!

 The project continues successfully led by Maraetōtara Tree Trust volunteers.
 Seedlings propagation, planting and ongoing trees aftercare is funded by charitable donations, and grants gained by MTT people.
 The project is also regularly assisted by voluntary work in the river by various community groups, schools, farmers from the valley and others.